jestjs/jest/website/versioned_docs/version-25.x/CLI.md

 :::note

-Alternatively you set the environment variable `FORCE_COLOR='true'` to forcefully enable or `FORCE_COLOR='false'` to disable colorized output.
+Alternatively you can set the environment variable `FORCE_COLOR=true` to forcefully enable or `FORCE_COLOR=false` to disable colorized output.
 The use of `FORCE_COLOR` overrides all other color support checks.

 :::